It’s easy to fall in love with Budapest.

 Made up of two cities, Buda and Pest are divided by the majestic River Danube.
 And although both sides are now joined by a number of spectacular bridges, they’re two very different places, each with a unique character, and each offering plenty to keep you busy.

 There are so many amazing things to do in Budapest that a weekend isn’t enough time to see it all.
 Seriously.
 On our last night there, Monica and I discovered an epic area of hipster bars and restaurants, as well as some incredible vintage shopping, but we only had time for one last meal.

 But the great thing about not ticking everything off your to-do list is that you have an excellent excuse to return.
 I’m already dreaming about a trip back there to eat and bathe my way around this stunning Hungarian city.
+If you’re short on time during your trip to Budapest then I recommend taking a .
+This will help you quickly tick off all those must-see sights so you can then get on with exploring the hidden gems.
 And if you’re lucky enough to be going soon, these are the ten things you shouldn’t miss while you’re there.

 #1.
 Relax at the thermal baths

 Bathing is a major pastime for locals as well as tourists in Budapest, and there are plenty of baths to choose from.
 The thermal water is warm year-round (the coolest pools are 27 degrees Celsius), so even a winter visit to Budapest means you can strip down to your togs.

 The most famous of all of the baths – and also Europe’s largest medicinal bath – is , a sprawling Neo-baroque building that’s home to indoor and outdoor pools as well as a sauna and steam rooms.
 Another popular bath in Budapest is , a smaller but equally beautiful building that makes you feel a little bit like you’re swimming inside a cathedral.

 #2 Check out the views of Pest from Fisherman’s Bastion